vwolfley/wdd-330-exercise-motivational-app/README.md

 -   `npm run build` to build final files when you are ready to turn in.
 -   `npm run lint` to run ESLint against your code to find errors.
 -   `npm run format` to run Prettier to automatically format your code.
+-   `npm run replace` to replace text in files for build info.

 ### Development Standards